moskalyk/uflo/ARCHITECTURE.md

   <img width="400" height="300" src="imgs/digInFirstFundamentalTheoremOfCalculus-figure0.svg">
 </p>

-The experience can be graphed by recording hemodynamic response to frequency in hz, with subtle changes noticeable to neuro response.
-More research and experiementation required.
+The experience can be graphed to observe the hemodynamic response relative to frequency shifts in hz, with subtle changes noticeable objective, and subjective by user.
+More research and experiementation required, possible use of Mean Opinion Score (MOS).

 <p align="center">
   <img width="700" height="500" src="imgs/plot_fnirs.png">